nirinarisantatra/icraft-libo-kubernetes/README.md

 ```

 ## HAProxy
-The loadbalancer's configuration can be customized by editing the file haproxy.cfg:
+The loadbalancer's configuration can be customized by editing the file `haproxy.cfg`:
 1. Change the frontend SSL certificate file path
 2. Change the backend section to indicate the number of Collabora Online instances used